jonas1ara/jonas1ara/README.md

 ## Portfolio

-If you are interested in my portfolio, please go to this [link](https://jonas1ara.github.io/jonas1ara-me/)
+If you are interested in my portfolio, please go to [jonas1ara.me](https://jonas1ara.me/)